rkcreations88/data/src/ecs/undo-redo-service/README.md

 ### Parameters

 - **`coalesce`** (boolean | unknown):
-  - `false`: Never coalesce with other transactions
+  - `false`: Never coalesce with other actions
-  - Any other value: Coalesce with transactions having the same coalesce value (using deep equality)
+  - Any other value: Coalesce with actions having the same coalesce value (using deep equality)

 ### Coalesce Examples